-Finally the last thing to consider is the size of the diamond.
+Finally, the last thing to consider is the size of the diamond.
 The individual’s diamond sizes are specified in mesh ranges like 25-35 or 50-60.
 The higher the numbers the finer the individual particles.
-In practical application finer diamond is used for critically-hard material like Chert or Quartz while the larger more coarse diamond is used for soft materials like asphalt and soft red clay bricks.
+In practical application, finer diamond is used for critically-hard materials like Chert or Quartz while larger more coarse diamond is used for soft materials like asphalt and soft red clay bricks.

 b.
 Bonding System (Wears)

 The bond is a mixture of metal powders used in various combinations to achieve specific wear rates.
 A correctly-formulated bond holds the diamond in place, just long enough to get maximum use from the diamond points before releasing the stone and exposing the next layer of the diamond.

 The wear rate for the segment can be simplified to the ability of a metal to resist wear from abrasion.
 Metals with low abrasion resistance like bronze are considered soft.
 The soft bonds are mostly made up of soft metals like Bronze and are common when cutting very hard less abrasive material like porcelain.
 The hard bonds are mostly made up of hard metals like Tungsten Carbide and are common when cutting very soft abrasive materials like asphalt or freshly poured concrete.